We tend to follow people on X because we find them interesting and the content they share relevant and helpful.

 It can happen, and if you’re going to use this strategy, proceed with care.

-With a more scientific approach, Agorapulse ran an experiment across three different Twitter accounts, following (and later, unfollowing) users who met one of the following criteria:
+With a more scientific approach, Agorapulse ran an experiment across three different Twitter accounts (before it became X), following, and later, unfollowing users who met one of the following criteria:

 - Were followers of competitors.